Services Contacts Free Consultation via WhatsApp

 Before starting the legalization procedure, make sure you have an authentic document in good condition.
 If the original document has been lost, damaged, or contains corrections not certified by the issuing authority, you need to obtain a duplicate first.

-For civil registry certificates (birth, marriage, divorce, death), a duplicate can be obtained from the ZAGS office that issued the original or from any other ZAGS office through the interagency electronic interaction system.
+For civil registry certificates (birth, marriage, divorce, death), thanks to the Unified State Information System of Civil Registry (EGIS ZAGS), a duplicate can be obtained at ANY ZAGS office or MFC — not necessarily at the one that issued the original.
 For a criminal record certificate — order a new one through the Gosuslugi portal or the Ministry of Internal Affairs.
 For diplomas — contact the educational institution to obtain a duplicate or a certified copy.

 Pay special attention to the validity period of certain documents.
 A criminal record certificate, for example, is valid for only 3 months from the date of issue.
 Given that legalization can take 2 to 6 weeks, it is important to order the certificate as close as possible to the start of the procedure and not waste any time.